 Children have another month before they’re back to school and summertime is a great season to get kids outdoors and active.
-It can sometimes be a struggle to get children away from technology to spend more time outdoors practicing activities and sports, however it is so important to keep them physically active and set themselves up for success in the future, including good MSK health.
+It can sometimes be a struggle to get children away from technology to spend more time outdoors practicing activities and sports, however it is so important to keep them physically active and set themselves up for success in the future, including good musculoskeletal health.

 Children aged 5–11 should participate in at least one hour of physical activity each day to help build strong bones and muscles.
 But sometimes getting children interested and motivated to go out and play is easier said than done.

 Here are some tips to help get children up and moving:

 - Encourage frequent walks or even biking adventures around the neighbourhood

 - Ask them to help you carry the groceries